Revenger (TV series): Characters

-Production
+Media

+Anime

 The anime is directed by Masaya Fujimori and written by Gen Urobuchi of Nitroplus and Renji Ōki, with Jun Futamata composing the music.
 Jiro Suzuki and Yuushi provided the original character designs, and Yuji Hosogoe is adapting the designs for animation while also serving as chief animation director along with Yuki Nishioka and Emiko Endo.
-It premiered on January 5, 2023, on Tokyo MX and other channels.
-Crunchyroll licensed the series.
+It aired from January 5 to March 23, 2023, on Tokyo MX and other channels.
+Crunchyroll streamed the series.
 However, the English dub of episode 3 was delayed due to inclement weather delays in the Dallas area where the series is dubbed.

-The series is meant show both Western and Eastern culture according to Fujimori, while the style is meant to give the idea of "cool".
+According to Fujimori, the series is meant to show both Western and Eastern culture, while the style is meant to give the idea of "cool".
 Urobuchi wrote it with the hope it will properly appeal the audience based on the several concepts he came across.
 Since getting involved in the project, Urobuchi believed something really good came out.
-He expressed his interest in the characters' inner thoughts as well as the traditional animaton used to properly portrays the clothing like kimono.
+He expressed his interest in the characters' inner thoughts as well as the traditional animation used to properly portrays the clothing like kimono.
 While silent about it, Urobuchi claims Revenger will use tricky plottwists and also rely on clever strategies.
 With that in mind, the title of the work also does not contain any hidden meanings.
 Urobuchi believes Revenger will make an impact, on those who are waiting for a "truly interesting" work.

 Based on Urobuchi's comments, Fujimori finds the script is very rich and intriguing so Fujimori finds working on the storyboards to be unbelievably fun.
 Speaking from Fujimori's own experience with media from his early days, he is trying to recreate the experience of watching period dramas and criminal dramas that aired during the Showa era and update the experience for the present time.
 Because of looser regulations, New Cinema and macaroni western programs that aired on television back then were full of surprises, and audiences did not know what would happen next.
 Revenger is well-supported by animation, finishing, background art, and photography.
 Doing a period drama is very difficult, so he had to bow his head at the work done.
 The cool and restrained sound production makes the film more mature.

-The opening theme song is "Downtimer" (ダウンタイマー, Dauntaimā) by RetBear (unknown Vo: O2), while the ending theme song is "un_mute" by Maaya Sakamoto.
+The opening theme song is "Downtimer" (ダウンタイマー, Dauntaimā) by RetBear (unknown Vo: O2), while the ending theme song is "Un_mute" by Maaya Sakamoto.
 RetBear said that "Downtimer" emphasizes the determination of moving forward despite not being able to properly see the future which fits with the series' ideals of revenge.
 Sakamoto gives her own perspectives.
 Sakamoto asked Yūho Iwasato, the lyricist she respects the most, to write the lyrics with the image of wanting to create a song that would envelop and purify the hearts of the characters.
 Sakamoto was happy that animators created an ending sequence that is calm and gentle to match the song.